bubunyo/myhttp/README.md

 ./myhttp [-parallel 3] example.com example2.com
 ```

-- The `parallel` flag sets the number of processes to run in parallel.
+- The `parallel` is an optional flag  that sets the number of processes to run in parallel.
 It defaults to `10` if the flag is not provided.
-- The default value for maximum parallel processes is `30`.
+- The default value for maximum parallel processes is `30`. ie. If the value set in parallel exceeds the maximum parallel process value, the maximum is used.
 You can reset this value by setting `MAX_PROC` in your environmental variables to a suitable value

 ## Run Tests